dotnet/docfx/docs/designs/conceptual-versioning.md

 When build the toc file(including the toc file included in another), we have to cover:

 1. *Monikers* of every node in toc.
-We don't support setting monikers of node in toc file, the *monikers* of every node is evaluated from the build result of the corresponding file.
+We don't support setting monikers of node in toc file,
+    1. If the node is a text node, the *monikers* of this node is the collection of its children's monikers.
+    1. If the node is a link node, the *monikers* of this node is the collection of its children's monikers and the monikers of this node.
 1. *Monikers* of toc file.
-We don't support setting monikers of the toc file by config or file metadata, the *monikers* of toc file is the collection of every node' monikers.
+We don't support setting monikers of the toc file by config or file metadata, the *monikers* of toc file is the collection of every node's monikers.

 In phase 1, when resolving the `toc_rel` of each file, we still take the nearest toc file.